 Watching the Pros

 What amazes me is how they can get out so many appetizers, salads, entrees, & desserts with relative ease.
 Sure they have a crew of three or four, but think about how much work goes into cooking a gourmet dinner for six in your own home.
-These guys are putting out a hundred plus dinners per night.
+These guys are putting out hundred-plus dinners per night.

-What we don't see are the hours spent during the day when prep chefs are working hard to get everything ready for the evening event.
+We don't see the hours spent during the day when prep chefs are working hard to get everything ready for the evening event.
 I would guess as many hours going into prepping for a typical night in a good restaurant as there are for actual cooking.

 Example of Mis En Place

-Another good example of using this technique is when you stir-fry.
-Because everything gets cooked so quickly, you must have all your ingredients ready to go.
-Check out my Cooking Primer on Stir-Fry at and then try it out on a recipe for Chicken and Broccoli Stir Fry.
+Another excellent example of using this technique is when you stir-fry.
+Because everything gets cooked quickly, you must have all your ingredients ready.